 The International Convention for the Northwest Atlantic Fisheries, which created ICNAF, entered into force in 1950.
-The Convention gave the Commission authority to make certain kinds of proposals to Contracting Governments to keep fish stocks "at a level permitting the maximum sustained catch" (ICNAF, 1951).
-The measures allowed under Article VIII of the Convention were: (a) establishing open and closed seasons; (b) closing to fishing such portions of a subarea as the Panel concerned finds to be a spawning area or to be populated by small or immature fish; (c) establishing size limits for any species; (d) prescribing the fishing gear and appliances the use of which is prohibited; and (e) prescribing an overall catch limit for any species of fish.
-Thus, in the late 1960's, when prospects for declining yields from haddock stocks were causing grave concern, these were the regulatory measures available for use.
+The Convention gave the Commission authority to make certain kinds of proposals to Contracting Governments to keep fish stocks at a level permitting the maximum sustained catch (ICNAF, 1951).
+The measures allowed under Article VIII of the Convention were:

+- (a) establishing open and closed seasons; - (b) closing to fishing such portions of a subarea as the Panel concerned finds to be a spawning area or to be populated by small or immature fish; - (c) establishing size limits for any species; - (d) prescribing the fishing gear and appliances the use of which is prohibited; and - (e) prescribing an over-all catch limit for any species of fish.

+Thus, in the late 1960s, when prospects for declining yields from haddock stocks were causing grave concern, these were the regulatory measures available for use.

-In the mid-to-late 1960's, ICNAF became increasingly concerned about the buildup of fishing effort in the area and indications of resource declines (e.g. ICNAF, 1968).
-Georges Bank haddock was the first clearly documented case of depletion due to fishing (Hennemuth, MS 1968) and the situation was made worse by several years of recruitment failure.
-Browns Bank haddock were fully-exploited (Shultz and Halliday, MS 1969) and prospective recruitment failure was documented (Grosslein, MS 1969), but this stock was still considered to be capable of giving close to longterm average yields.
-In contrast, the status of haddock in Div.
-4VW was likened to that in Subarea 5 (ICNAF, 1969a).
-The USA fishery depended most heavily on Georges Bank haddock, and the USA took the initiative by proposing regulatory measures to reduce the exploitation level (USA, MS 1969).
+In the mid- to late-1960s ICNAF became increasingly concerned about the build-up of fishing effort in the area and indications of resource declines (eg. ICNAF, 1968).
+Georges Bank haddock was the first clearly documented case of depletion due to fishing (Hennemuth, 1968) and the situation was made worse by several years of recruitment failure.
+Browns Bank haddock were fully-exploited (Shultz and Halliday, 1969) and prospective recruitment failure was documented (Grosslein, 1969), but this stock was still considered to be capable of giving close to long-term average yields.
+In contrast, the status of Div.
+4VW haddock was likened to that in Subarea 5 (1CNAF, 1969a).
+The USA fishery depended most heavily on Georges Bank haddock, and the USA took the initiative by proposing regulatory measures to reduce the exploitation level (USA, 1969).
 The USA was motivated by the clear prospect of severe economic dislocation of its groundfish fishery.
-The Standing Committee on Research and Statistics (STACRES) of ICNAF had indicated that Subarea 5 haddock stocks, which had yielded close to 50,000 (metric) tons on average in 1935-60, would yield only 13,000 tons in 1970 at the same exploitation rate, and that a 4-5 year period of no or very little fishing was required to effect recovery (ICNAF, 1969a).
+The Standing Committee on Research and Statistics (STACRES) of ICNAF had indicated that Subarea 5 haddock stocks, which had yielded close to 50,000 metric tons (t) on average in 1935-60, would yield only 13,000 t in 1970 at the same exploitation rate, and that a 4-5 yr. period of no or very little fishing was required to effect recovery (ICNAF, 1969a).
 Canada made a complementary proposal for regulation of Div.
-4X haddock, citing the prognosis for poor recruitment and stock decline in its rationale (ICNAF, MS 1969).
+4X haddock, citing the prognosis for poor recruitment and stock decline in its rationale (ICNAF, 1969b).
 The Div.
-4X haddock stock had come to support the most important Canadian haddock fishery by the late 1960's, and its decline was foreseen to have serious adverse economic repercussions.
-As Div 4X haddock were still faily abundant, concern about possible diversion of fishing effort from Subarea 5 to this stock, as STACRES had predicted (ICNAF, 1969a), was likely also a motivating factor.
+4X haddock stock had come to support the most important Canadian haddock fishery by the late 1960s, and its decline was foreseen to have serious adverse economic repercussions.
+As Div.
+4X haddock were still fairly abundant, concern about possible diversion of effort from Subarea 5 to this stock, as STACRES had predicted (ICNAF.
+1969a), was likely also a motivating factor.
 Another important motivation, however, stemmed from the close interrelationships between the haddock fisheries in these two areas.
-The same USA and Canadian fleet components fished both areas, often on the same trip, and the geographic proximity of the major banks (Georges Bank and Browns Bank) would have made it difficult to control fishing on one if fishing on the other was unregulated.
+The same USA and Canadian fleet components fished both areas, often on the same trip, and the geographic proximity of the major banks, Georges and Browns, would have made it difficult to control fishing on one if fishing on the other was unregulated.
 ICNAF accepted the Canadian and USA regulatory proposals for Div.
-4X and Subarea 5 stocks, including spawning area closure provisions, effective for 1970 (ICNAF, MS 1969).
+4X and Subarea 5 stocks, including spawning area closure provisions, effective for 1970 (ICNAF, 1969b).
 Quantification of Div.
-4VW haddock stock status (Halliday, 1970) led to regulation of exploitation in 1972 (ICNAF, MS 1971), but this did not include spawning area closure although such closure had been proposed by Canada (ICNAF, 1970).
+4VW haddock stock status (Halliday, 1970) led to regulation of exploitation in 1972 (ICNAF, 1971a), but this did not include spawning area closure although such closure had been proposed by Canada (ICNAF, 1970).